Forms That Require a Notary — FAQ (Las Vegas, Clark County)

 Will Nevada DMV accept remote online notarization (RON) for VP-268?

 Plan on traditional, wet-ink notarization for VP-268.
-While Nevada permits e-notary/RON and DMV has an e-signature checklist for approved transactions, the VP-268 itself specifies notarization or DMV witness, and title forms are typically processed with original signatures and seal.
-Always confirm current acceptance with the DMV ELT desk; we provide in-person notarization valley-wide.
+While Nevada permits e-notary/RON for certain matters and DMV has limited e-signature pathways for specific transactions, the VP-268 itself requires execution before a Notary Public or Authorized DMV Representative, and title/ELT affidavits are typically processed with original signatures and seal.
+Always confirm current acceptance with the DMV ELT desk.

 Nevada Real Estate Division